cdsrc/crmcs/README.md

 ## 4. Store and analyze data within IBM cloud

 ## 5. Send feedback (analysis results) to Photon/Arduino
-## Acknowledgement
+## Acknowledgment
 This project is supported by the National Science Foundation, RISE NSF#1646897.